SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/preferences-tab/displaying-different-levels.md

 # Displaying different levels

-You can choose which settings will be displayed in the list, based on the [level][1] they are specified for, in the **Active settings** field.
+You can choose which settings to display in the list based on the [level][1] they are specified for, in the **Active settings** field.
 The levels displayed depend on which of the following checkboxes you have checked at the bottom of the field:

 * User
 * Group